Deep Kernel Representation for Image Reconstruction in PET: Introduction

 \section{Introduction}

-Positron emission tomography (PET) is an imaging modality for quantitatively measuring biochemical and physiological processes \emph{in vivo} by using a radiotracer.
-Image reconstruction for PET is challenging due to the ill-conditioned tomographic problem and low-counting statistics (high noise) of PET data, for example, in dynamic PET imaging where short time frames are used to monitor rapid change in tracer distribution.
+\IEEEPARstart{P}{ositron} emission tomography (PET) is an imaging modality for quantitatively measuring biochemical and physiological processes \emph{in vivo} by using a radiotracer \cite{Vaquero2015}.
+Image reconstruction for PET is challenging due to the ill-conditioned tomographic problem and low-counting statistics (high noise) of PET data \cite{Qi2006}, for example, in dynamic PET imaging where short time frames are used to monitor rapid change in tracer distribution.

-Among different methods of PET image reconstruction, the kernel methods (e.g., \cite{Wang2015, Hutchcroft2016, Novosad2016, Wang2019,Bland2018}) address the noise challenge by uniquely integrating image prior information into the forward model of PET image reconstruction through a kernel representation framework \cite{Wang2015}.
-Image prior information may come from composite time frames of a dynamic PET scan \cite{Wang2015}, or from anatomical images (e.g., MRI image \cite{Hutchcroft2016, Novosad2016} in integrated PET/MRI).
+Among different methods of PET image reconstruction, the kernel methods (e.g., \cite{Wang2015, Hutchcroft2016, Novosad2016, Wang2019,Bland2018,Deidda2019, Cheng2021}) address the noise challenge by uniquely integrating image prior information into the forward model of PET image reconstruction through a kernel representation framework \cite{Wang2015}.
+Image prior information may come from composite time frames of a dynamic PET scan \cite{Wang2015}, or from anatomical images (e.g., magnetic resonance (MR) images \cite{Hutchcroft2016, Novosad2016} in integrated PET/MRI).
 The kernel methods can be easily implemented with the existing expectation-maximization (EM) algorithm and have demonstrated substantial image quality improvement as compared to other methods \cite{Wang2015, Hutchcroft2016, Novosad2016}.

 In the existing kernel methods, a kernel representation is commonly built using an empirical process for defining feature vectors and manually selecting method-associated parameters \cite{Wang2015}.
 However, such an experience-based parameter tuning and optimization approach often leads to suboptimal performance.
 In this paper, we first describe the equivalence between the kernel representation and a trainable neural network model.
-Based on this connection, we then propose a deep kernel method that learns the trainable components of the neural network model from available image data to enable a data-driven automated learning of an optimized kernel model.
+Based on this connection, we then propose a deep kernel method that learns the trainable components of the neural network model from available image data to enable a data-driven automated learning of an \txtb{improved} kernel model.
 The learned kernel model is then applied to tomographic image reconstruction and is expected to outperform existing kernel models that are empirically defined.